PerfectFit-project/virtual_coach_rl_persuasion_algorithm/README.md

 ### Preparatory Activities

 The preparatory activities are provided in the files "Activities.csv"/"Activities.xlsx."
 These files contain formulations of the activities for different places in the sessions.
 E.g. there is a different activity formulation for the reminder message that people receive in Prolific and the session itself.
+An example of an activity is to think of, write down and rank reasons for quitting smoking.

 ### Running the Agent on a Server with Rasa X and Docker